 Christmas Wreaths & More: Beacon Hill Style

 After Christmas last year we went to Boston and I spent a fun afternoon in Beacon Hill photographing Christmas decorations.
 I especially love these wreaths with the multi-colored ribbons.
 Look closely through the window and you'll see deer antlers.
-I have a feeling this home is as stylish inside as out.Sunday, November 29, 2009
+I have a feeling this home is as stylish inside as out.This would be easy to do - spray paint branches red and place in containers w/moss.

 Thank you Washingtonian!